Ryixion-Development/FiveFretMegathread/ReadMe.md

 ## LATEST NEWS
-Red Octane is back under Red Octane Games with the goal of creating a brand new official title!
+RedOctane is back under RedOctane Games with the goal of creating a brand new official title!
 [Learn More Here](https://www.redoctane.games/)

 The CRKD Guitar is in public hands and so far people have been loving it!
 There are some issues here and there, but overall the community loves the new guitar.